 Is the CompTIA Data+ Worth It?

-When the era of big data started, companies rushed to get their hands on tons and tons of data.
+When the era of big data started, companies rushed to acquire massive amounts of data.
 Now, those same companies are finding themselves with more data and information than they know what to do with.

-It doesn't just take the right data to predict customers' needs, anticipate market trends, and speed development of products.
+It doesn't just take the right data to predict customers' needs, anticipate market trends, and speed the development of products.
 It takes the right people.
 Those companies and organizations need IT professionals who are specially trained and certified in handling data, doing something with it, and turning it into something more valuable.
-The Data+ is the best certification for proving you're that person.
-Read on and learn if the Data+ from CompTIA is worth it for you and where you're at in your career.

 What is the CompTIA Data+?